lixiang007666/idealflow/README.md

 [![License](https://img.shields.io/npm/l/@nrwl/workspace.svg?style=flat-square)]()
 # A Lightweight Deep Learning Library: IdealFlow

+IdealFlow is a lightweight deep learning framework used for personal learning (building wheels is important), use: `import idealflow as iflow`.

 ## How to install？

 Execute the following commands in the root dict: